DrMoriarty/godot-facebook/README.md

 ## Usage

 You will find gd wrapper in `scripts/facebook.gd`.
-You can add it to you autoloading list and use it everywhere in your code.
+You can add it to your autoloading list and use it everywhere in your code.

 ## API